 Aaron Scott, Chaplain and Organizer

 Aaron Scott joined the staff of Chaplains on the Harbor in January of 2015.
-She currently serves as Chaplains on the Harbor’s lay catechist, supporting leadership development for our work in Westport and Aberdeen.
+He currently serves as Chaplains on the Harbor’s lay catechist, supporting leadership development for our work in Westport and Aberdeen.
 Aaron is also our in-house translator, media/communications lead, and itinerant preacher.
-She received her M.A. in New Testament Studies and Roman Empire from Union Theological Seminary in 2009.
-Her undergraduate background is in Spanish, political economy, and liberation theology.
+He received his M.A. in New Testament Studies and Roman Empire from Union Theological Seminary in 2009.
+His undergraduate background is in Spanish, political economy, and liberation theology.

-Aaron was born and raised in Upstate New York and moved west with her seminary sweetheart, an Episcopal priest in Seattle.
-She loves diners, dive bars, and listening to top 40 radio.
+Aaron was born and raised in Upstate New York and moved west with his seminary sweetheart, an Episcopal priest in Seattle.
+He loves diners, dive bars, and listening to top 40 radio.

 The Rev Bonnie Campbell, Chaplain

 The Reverend Bonnie Campbell is from Indiana originally and migrated to Western Washington in late 1974 with her partner, Jim, and small son.
 After living in the Greater Seattle area for 19 years, she moved to Pacific County and then to Grays Harbor County in 2005.
 Bonnie has been a priest in the Episcopal Church since November 1, 2008 serving the congregation of St Mark in Montesano.
 In her free time, she has volunteered for Chaplains on the Harbor since its beginning, she recently retired from volunteering for Beyond Survival Grays Harbor Sexual Assault Resource Center, and has been an active volunteer since 2005 and now board chair for Camp Victory for Children.
 She also has served on various commissions and committees for the Episcopal Diocese of Olympia.